tapphughesn/NetSeg/Developer_Guide.md

 ## General Purpose

 NetSeg is a program I developed in 2020 alongside my honors thesis.
-It is intended to be available for use by others as an option for segmenting subcortical structures.
+It is intended to be available for use by others as an option for segmenting subcortical structures from MR images.

 ## Structure